Ericthestein/NYC-311-Map-App/README.md

 # NYC-311-Map-App

-An Android/iOS app written in React Native that populates a map with recent 311 incidents.
+An Android/iOS app written in React Native that populates a map with recent 311 incidents in New York City.
 Made as part of the first NYC CS4All Hack League.
 Made by Eric Stein, Matthew Vaysfeld, Sameer Jain, and Adam Bougaev

 ## Expo Snack